 The temporary measures include:

 - An increase of the debt threshold from £750 to £10,000 which must be owed by a company to a creditor before that creditor can present a winding-up petition; and

 - A requirement that before presenting a winding-up petition, creditors must seek proposals for payment from a debtor business, giving them 21 days to respond before they can proceed with winding-up action.

 The UK Government has also confirmed that the restrictions preventing commercial landlords from seeking winding-up petitions relating to commercial rent arrears will stay in place.
 There will also be a new arbitration scheme next year, which will cover commercial rent debts accrued during the pandemic.

 Once again, winding-up petitions will become a viable tool and the loosening of the CIGA restrictions will be welcomed by many creditors.
 Although the courts have stated that winding-up petitions should not be used as a method of debt collection they are commonly used to focus a debtor’s attention on paying an outstanding debt.

 Whilst the increase of the debt threshold is aimed at preventing a creditor who is owed a relatively low sum exercising undue pressure under the winding-up process, this may well place hardship on smaller businesses, for whom the recovery of debts below the £10,000 threshold could be vital for their own recovery.

-Should you any have queries in relation to the ending of temporary insolvency restrictions, please do not hesitate to get in touch with Connor Massey on 01792 518125 or email Connor.Massey@jcpsolicitors.co.uk.
+Should you have any have queries in relation to the ending of temporary insolvency restrictions, please do not hesitate to get in touch with Emily Summer on 01792 529 610 or email Emily.Summer@jcpsolicitors.co.uk